CERVical cancer: AdjuvaNt ThErapy and radical Surgery

 This protocol was approved by our local ethics committee and EMA (CTIS).

-40 patients from 8 recruiting centres in 7 countries
+43 patients enrolled from 8 recruiting centres in 7 countries - 4 more sites are waiting for their first patient

 Subscribe for CERVANTES Trial